stackitcloud/dagger-cocogitto/README.md

 The dagger module can be invoked by either calling a function via ``dagger call  [FN_NAME]`` or by calling the just recipe, e.g. ``just get-version``
 Just is reading the ``.env`` variable definitions in and passes them to the dagger function.
 Therefore to be able to use this dagger module with just, the variables defined in ``.env.template`` must be defined with the corresponding values in ``.env``.

+You can create a git token in your account settings - Applications/Access Tokens.
+The repository url must be written in lower case only e.g. "../Functions/..." will be rejected.

+---

 ## Cog.toml